 I am sitting with my mom in the hospital waiting room (dad in back surgery – all turns out well), utilizing the “free time” to work and catch up when she asks, very meekly, “When you get to a stopping point, can you show me what you are working on?”
 She goes on to say that I forget that I am her daughter and that she is proud of what I do and she would like a glimpse into my working world.
 Wow!
-Impactful reminder to me that we as women don’t toot our horn and advertise what great things we are accomplishing in our lives.
+Impactful reminder to me that we as women don’t toot our horn and advertise what great things we are accomplishing in our lives but first take a look on how promoting with marketing works.

 We constantly keep our head down and do the work in front of us, while forgetting to include the support circles in our daily lives.
 So how can we promote ourselves, but not in an annoying, nasty way?